Gulliver

 (side 2)

-2.)
-Angelina (Tim Moore) - 3:10
+1.)
+Angelina (Tim Moore) - 3:10 rating: *** stars

 3.)
-Flogene (Tim Moore)
+Flogene (Tim Moore) - 2:20

 4.)
 Lemon Road (Tom Sellers - Tim Moore) - 3:05

 5.)
-Seventy (Tim Moore) - 3:10
+Seventy (instrumental) (Tim Moore) - 3:10

 6.)
-A Truly Good Song (Tim Moore) - 4:25
+A Truly Good Song (Tim Moore) - 4:25 rating: * star

-For any hardcore fans, the four band members (along nwith Hall's future partner John Oates), participated in recording sessions for Philadelphia-based folk singer Andy Robinson's second album - 1970's "Break Out of the City" (Janus catalog number JLS 3013).
+For any hardcore fans, the four band members (along with Hall's future partner John Oates), participated in recording sessions for Philadelphia-based folk singer Andy Robinson's second album - 1970's "Break Out of the City" (Janus catalog number JLS 3013).

-Moore and Sellers reappeared with solo careers (see separate entries).
+Moore and Sellers reappeared with solo careers.

-Sellers died in a 1988 house fire.
+Sadly, Sellers died in a 1988 house fire.

 BACK TO BADCAT FRONT PAGE